GoGoCarl/gogogibbon/README.md

 for subscribing and unsubscribing users to lists.
 It also works off of initialization files instead of environment variables.

+Notice: GoGoGibbon versions 1.1.1 and prior are now deprecated, as the MailChimp API v1.3 has been officially deprecated.
+GoGoGibbon now uses MailChimp API v3.0 as of version 2.0.0, backed by Gibbon 2.2.4.

 ## Rails Installation

 1. Add the GoGoGibbon gem entry to your Gemfile